msyamkumar/cs220-f21-projects/p12/README.md

 **Hint:** You need to extract the "National Rank" column of your DataFrame from Q4 as a Series.
 You can average all the scores in a Series with the `Series.mean()` method.

-### #Q6: What is the average score for all the institutions in the Switzerland for these three years?
+### #Q6: What is the average score for all the institutions in the Switzerland?

 **Note:** Your output should be a **float**.